-\Debt service assumes refunding the outstanding 2013 Bonds in 2023, a \$15 million defeasance in 2026 of outstanding bonds, and the defeasance of approximately \$11 million annually of outstanding bonds in 2030 - 2034 using revenue set-aside in the Rate Stabilization Fund.
+\Debt service assumes refunding the outstanding 2013 Bonds in 2023, a \$15 million defeasance in 2026 of outstanding bonds, and the defeasance of approximately \$11 million annually of outstanding bonds in 2030 - 2034.
 Any such refunding bond or defeasance is preliminary and subject to Public Utility Board and City Council approval.